vpilotdesigns/vpilotdesigns.github.io/_pages/SKCGV2.md

 We are thrilled to announce the release of the highly anticipated **SKCG Rafael Nuñez Airport V2** for Microsoft Flight Simulator! 🎉✈️

 **Features Include:**

-🌟 *Highly Detailed Models*: Immerse yourself in a meticulously crafted airport environment with exceptional attention to detail.
+- *Highly Detailed Models*: Immerse yourself in a meticulously crafted airport environment with exceptional attention to detail.

-🌟 *Hangars and FBO*: Explore the airport's infrastructure, including hangars and fixed-base operators, with stunning accuracy.
+- *Hangars and FBO*: Explore the airport's infrastructure, including hangars and fixed-base operators, with stunning accuracy.

-🌟 *Military Area*: Discover the military section of the airport, faithfully recreated for an authentic experience.
+- *Military Area*: Discover the military section of the airport, faithfully recreated for an authentic experience.

-🌟 *HD PBR Materials*: Enjoy high-definition physically based rendering (PBR) materials on buildings and ground for unparalleled realism.
+- *HD PBR Materials*: Enjoy high-definition physically based rendering (PBR) materials on buildings and ground for unparalleled realism.

-🌟 *Parking, Drop-off*, and Pickup Areas: Navigate through parking facilities and designated drop-off and pickup zones with precision.
+- *Parking, Drop-off*, and Pickup Areas: Navigate through parking facilities and designated drop-off and pickup zones with precision.

-🌟 *Custom Lighting*: Experience dynamic lighting effects that enhance the atmosphere and realism of the airport environment.
+- *Custom Lighting*: Experience dynamic lighting effects that enhance the atmosphere and realism of the airport environment.

-🌟* Points of Interest (POI)*: Explore iconic landmarks such as Cerro de la Popa, Castillo de San Felipe, Torre del Reloj, and Ciudad Amurallada for an immersive adventure beyond the airport.
+- *Points of Interest (POI)*: Explore iconic landmarks such as Cerro de la Popa, Castillo de San Felipe, Torre del Reloj, and Ciudad Amurallada for an immersive adventure beyond the airport.